 If you are visiting this page, you or someone you care about may have been the victim of poor medical care that has caused injury or death.
 Many people make claims against healthcare providers, such as hospitals, doctors, nurses, pharmacies, nursing homes and others.
+Hire a Birmingham medical malpractice lawyer from Farris, Riley & Pitt, LLP to help you handle these injury cases.

 These cases start with the question of whether the health care provider provided care that is less than what one would expect in the national medical community.
-If a doctor or hospital failed to meet minimum safety requirements in their treatment, they can be financially responsible for the harm that they cause.
+If a doctor or hospital fails to meet minimum safety requirements in their treatment, they can be financially responsible for the harm that they cause.

 Every medical situation is unique and complex.
 Because of that, we accept only a small number of medical malpractice claims resulting in catastrophic injuries or death.